 So you want to unlock your phone.
 Maybe your contract has expired and you want to switch to another carrier, maybe you’re visiting another country, or maybe you just want to pay an early termination fee and get out of your contract early.

 There are several ways to unlock a phone:

-- Call and Ask Nicely: Your carrier may unlock your phone for you.
-Call your carrier and ask nicely — if your contract has expired, they’ll hopefully unlock your phone for you.
-If you tell your carrier you’ll be travelling and wish to use a SIM card from another country to save on roaming fees, they may also unlock your phone for you.
-They may charge a fee for this, but it’s worth a shot.
+- Call and Ask Nicely: Call your carrier and ask nicely—if your contract has expired, most carriers (in the US, at least) will unlock your phone for you as long as you’ve paid off anything you owe on the phone.
+If you tell your carrier you’ll be travelling and want to use a SIM card from another country to save on roaming fees, they may also be willing to unlock your phone.
+They may charge a fee, but it’s worth a shot.

-- Unlock It Yourself: At the moment, unlocking a cell phone without permission is illegal in the USA, thanks to the Digital Millennium Copyright Act.
+- Unlock It Yourself: In the past, unlocking a cell phone without permission was illegal in the USA, thanks to the Digital Millenium Copyright Act.
+Fortunately, that has changed.
+Cell phone unlocking is now legal in the US.
 However, if you live in another country or are willing to be a rebel and flout a law everyone agrees should be changed, you can often unlock phones on your own without anyone’s permission.
-The exact process will vary from phone to phone, so you’ll have to perform a web search and find instructions for your specific mobile phone.
+The exact process varies from phone to phone, so you’ll have to perform a web search and find instructions for your specific mobile phone.

 Of course, not all phones are sold locked.
 Often, phones sold directly from the manufacturer instead of by a carrier come unlocked.
 You’ll generally have to pay full price to get an unlocked phone that you can move between carrier networks, as there’s no carrier to subsidize the phone’s full cost.

 Image Credit: Kai Hendry on Flickr, Kai Hendry on Flickr, Richard Eriksson on Flickr